jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 multiplicities.
 That is: there a 1, a sum and a product with the usual distributivity laws, a (computable) order compatible with the sum and product, such that each pair of multiplicities has a (computable) join.
-Even if there is only three multiplicities in this proposal, the proposal is structured to allow future extensions.
+Even if there is only two multiplicities in this proposal, the proposal is structured to allow future extensions.

 Here is the definition of sum, product and order for this proposal's